mattjohnsonpint/TimeZoneNames/README.md

 TimeZoneNames  [![NuGet Version](https://img.shields.io/nuget/v/TimeZoneNames.svg?style=flat)](https://www.nuget.org/packages/TimeZoneNames/)
 =============

-A simple portable class library that provides localized time zone names using CLDR and TZDB sources.
+A simple library that provides localized time zone names using CLDR and TZDB sources.

 Why?
 Because .NET's usual time zone display names are not localized properly, and are often wrong or unsuitable for various scenarios.
 Read [this blog post](http://codeofmatt.com/2014/12/26/localized-time-zone-names-in-net/) for more details.